Nick Boyle: 2015

 On May 7, 2015, the Baltimore Ravens signed Boyle to a four-year, $2.44 million contract that includes a signing bonus of $166,254.

 He competed with Maxx Williams, Crockett Gilmore, Dennis Pitta, and Konrad Reuland throughout training camp for the vacant starting tight end position left by the departure of Owen Daniels.

-He made his professional regular season debut in the Baltimore Ravens' season-opening 19–13 loss to the Denver Broncos.
+He made his professional regular season debut in the Ravens' season-opening 19–13 loss to the Denver Broncos.
 On September 27, 2015, Boyle caught two passes for 19 yards during a 28–24 loss to the Cincinnati Bengals.
 He made the first reception of his career on a six-yard pass from Joe Flacco in the second quarter.
 On October 1, 2015, Boyle made his first career start and caught three passes for 12 receiving yards in a 23–20 victory at the Pittsburgh Steelers.
 During a Week 10 matchup against the Jacksonville Jaguars, he had three receptions for a season-high 35 receiving yards in the Ravens' 22–20 loss.

 On December 7, 2015, it was reported that the NFL would suspend Boyle for four games after violating the NFL's performance-enhancing drug policy.
 He was required to forfeit his salary for four games, equaling $112,132.
 Boyle was immediately suspended and missed Weeks 14–17.
 He finished the season with a total of 18 receptions for 153 receiving yards in 11 games and two starts.

 2016

 On February 19, 2016, it was announced that Boyle would be suspended for the first ten games of the 2016 season for his second violation of the performance-enhancing drug policy.
-His was activated to the Ravens' active roster on November 26, 2016 prior to Week 12.
+His was activated to the Ravens' active roster on November 26, 2016, prior to Week 12.